mfem/web/src/tutorial/start.md

 <h3 class="panel-title"><i class="fa fa-info-circle"></i>&nbsp; Note</h3>
 </div>
 <div class="panel-body">
-You should have received an email with the AWS IP address allocated to you for this tutorial.
+You should have received an email with the AWS instance IP address allocated to you for this tutorial.
 Use that in place of <code>IP</code> in the instructions below.
 </div>
 </div>